 Pure Maine maple syrup is made by boiling the sap of hard rock maple trees.
 It provides three times the sweetening power of cane sugar, and contains only 40 calories per tablespoon!
 All Maine maple syrup commercially sold is U.S. Grade A quality, as defined by Maine law.
-The syrup is further classified by flavor and color characteristics as light, medium, dark, or extra dark amber.
+The syrup is further classified by flavor and color characteristics as shown in the classifications below.
 The words "Maine Maple Syrup" may be used only for pure maple syrup that is produced in Maine.

 Grade A: Golden Color with Delicate Flavor Pure Maple Syrup is generally early season syrup.
 As tradition goes, this is the ﬁrst few runs of syrup at the beginning of the season, however with modern technology, we can produce this grade of syrup throughout most of the season.
 It has a ﬁne pronounced sweetness with a delicate maple ﬂavor.
 This syrup is desirable for pancakes, wafﬂes, French toast, and as an ice cream topping if a delicate maple flavor is desired.

 Grade A: Amber Color with Rich Flavor Pure Maple Syrup has a slightly stronger ﬂavor with a noticeable darker color.
 This syrup is by far the most popular choice for all purpose syrup.
 This grade has a rich full bodied taste that makes it the perfect compliment to most foods.
 It is the gift of choice by many.

 Grade A: Dark Color with Robust Flavor

 Grade A: Dark Color with Robust Flavor Pure Maple Syrup is much darker in color and has a stronger more robust maple ﬂavor.
 It is less desirable as a table syrup but often preferred in baking and cooking because of its strong ﬂavor.
 This syrup is great to pour over baked apples or squash or use as a glaze on meats and vegetables.